 A male Giant Schnauzer stands 25.5 to 27.5 inches at the shoulder and weighs 60 to 80 pounds.
-Females are 23.5 to 25.5 inches and weigh 55 to 75 pounds.

 The Giant Schnauzer has the calm, loving temperament of a companion dog and the assertiveness, boldness and energy required of a guard and working dog.

-His intelligence can pose a challenge to the inexperienced trainer, however.
+Their intelligence can pose a challenge to the inexperienced trainer, however.
 Giant Schnauzers require consistent and firm guidance.
 Without it, they're quite capable of thinking for themselves and running the household the way they think it ought to be run.

-As with every dog, Giant Schnauzers need early socialization — exposure to many different people, sights, sounds, and experiences when they're young.
+As with every dog, Giant Schnauzers need early socialization--exposure to many different people, sights, sounds, and experiences when they're young.
 Socialization helps ensure that your Giant Schnauzer puppy grows up to be a well-rounded dog.

 Giant Schnauzers are generally healthy, but like all breeds, they can be subject to certain health conditions.
 Not all Giant Schnauzers will get any or all of these diseases, but it's important to be aware of them if you're considering this breed.